 Contact list of senators and members with address labels, CSV files and how to address senators and members

-Links to the Abbott Ministry list showing Ministers and their portfolios.
+List showing current Ministers and their portfolios.

 Gives answers to frequently asked questions about Parliament, the House of Representatives and the Senate.

 Lists the current Australian Government Ministers and their portfolios.
 Also has links to previous ministries.

 Hansard is the name given to the edited transcripts of debates in the Senate, House of Representatives, Main Committee and parliamentary committees.
 They are published shortly after the chamber or committee proceedings have concluded.

 The House of Representatives is one of the two houses of Australia's Commonwealth Parliament.
 There are 150 representatives elected by the Australian people.
 The House of Representatives is the house in which government is formed.